friendly-bits/shell-scheduler/README.md

 > If you find this niche little project useful, please take a second to give it a star on GitHub — this helps people to find it.

+## Motivation
+This library is designed to solve 4 problems:
+1. Implement jobs as shell functions.
+2. Provide application-specific context to jobs.
+3. Easily track job completions (and timeouts) and act on them in real time.
+4. Minimum dependencies: Linux kernel, compatible shell, `mkfifo`, `mkdir` and `rm` - that's it.

 ## Features

 - **Parallel job scheduling**: execute independent jobs concurrently, up to a configurable maximum number of running jobs.